Cleanthony Early: 2017–2020

-Rio Grande Valley Vipers (2017–2018)

 On December 21, 2017, Early was traded by the Warriors with the rights to Elgin Cook to the Rio Grande Valley Vipers for Winston Shepard and the rights to Markus Kennedy.

-Atomerőmű SE (2019)
+In October 2018, he joined Dominican club Parque Hostos and Enriquillo.
+He later signed for Japanese club Tokyo Hachioji Bee Trains for the 2018–19 season.

 On August 23, 2019, he has signed with Atomerőmű SE of the Hungarian Nemzeti Bajnokság I/A.

-Al Ahli (2019–2020)

 On October 11, 2019, Early signed with Al Ahli of the Saudi Basketball league.

-Antibes Sharks (2020–2021)
+2020–2023

 On August 6, 2020, he signed a five-year deal with Antibes Sharks of the LNB Pro B. Early was named LNB Pro B player of the week on October 19, after his 41-point, 8-rebound performance against Rouen Métropole Basket.

-New Taipei CTBC DEA (2021–2022)
+In March 2021, he was part of an exchange transfer in Saudi Arabia, where he joined Ohud Medina from Al-Nasr.

 On November 9, 2021, he signed with New Taipei CTBC DEA of the T1 League.

-Cape Town Tigers (2022)

 On May 4, 2022, Early was announced as a new signing by the Cape Town Tigers of the Basketball Africa League (BAL), joining the team ahead of the 2022 BAL Playoffs.
 On May 23, Early made his debut and scored 15 points in the quarterfinal against Monastir, in which the Tigers were eliminated.

-TaiwanBeer HeroBears (2022)
+In August 2022, he joined Kuwaiti side Kazma.

 On November 25, 2022, Early signed with TaiwanBeer HeroBears of the T1 League.
-On January 5, 2023, TaiwanBeer HeroBears terminated the contract relationship with Early.
+On January 5, 2023, the team terminated the contract relationship with Early.

+2023–present

+On January 21, 2023, Early joined Lebanese side Dynamo Lebanon.
+In March 2023, he played for Mongolian BCH Garid, and Bahraini Al-Ittihad Manama.
+In March 2024, he signed for Lebanese club Sagesse.

+On January 8, 2025, Early signed with the Central Club of the Lebanese Basketball League.
+On March 12, he signed with the Zavkhan Brothers of The League.
+On March 21, he signed with the Al Arabi SC of the Qatari Basketball League.